AmirKh20/ArchLVM/README.md

 1- After you get into arch live boot, you should connect to internet to download the scripts.

-if you want to connect to a wifi, use 'iwctl' or  'wifi-menu'.
+if you want to connect to a wifi, use 'iwctl'.

 check your ip and connection with 'ip a', and if you didnt have one, enter 'dhcpcd'